jonmartindell/jonmartindell.github.io/_posts/2016-01-27-trailblazer.md

 ---
 layout: post
-title: Trailblazer: A New Architecture For Rails - Nick Sutterer
+title: Trailblazer - A New Architecture For Rails - Nick Sutterer
 date: 2016-01-26 20:50:05.000000000 -04:00
 categories:
 - Job Stuff